Ultimate Garlic Burger Recipe – Double Cheeseburger with Garlic Butter

 3. Unless you have a large griddle, you’ll have to cook in batches.
 Place the balls of ground beef four inches away from each other and the sides to allow plenty of room to flatten into patties.

-4. Cook until you start to see liquid on the meat’s surface and the bottom beginning to turn brown.
+4. Cook until you start to see liquid on the surface of the meat and the bottom begins to turn brown.

-6. Once you flip the patty, brush it with a good amount of the garlic burger sauce, and top with a cheese slice.
+6. Once you flip the patty, brush it with a generous amount of the garlic burger sauce, and top with a slice of cheese.
 Once the cheese is melted and the bottom is browned, set the burger aside to rest.

-If you insist on using a thermometer, make sure you do it the right way.
+If you insist on using a thermometer, ensure you do it correctly.
 Don’t take the temperature of the burger from the top.
 Instead, insert the thermometer from the side until the tip reaches the center of the patty.

 • Medium-rare 130 degrees